Free Auto Transport Quotes

 Frequently Asked Questions

-Yes, but failing to disclose this is a huge mistake.
+Yes, but failing to disclose this is a costly mistake.
 A non-running car requires a winch to load.
-If the driver arrives without a winch because you didn't tell them, they will leave, and you will be charged a "Dry Run" fee.
+If the driver arrives without a winch because you didn't disclose the condition, they will leave and charge you a “Dry Run” fee of $200–$500.

-You can designate an agent (friend, neighbor, or relative) to sign for the car.
-However, they must be over 18 and you must trust them to perform the inspection thoroughly.
+You can designate an agent — a friend, neighbor, or relative — to sign for the car.
+They must be over 18 and trusted to perform a thorough inspection of every panel before signing the BOL.

 Ready to ship the right way?
 Call us now at 1-800-590-6492 or complete the form on this page.
 Avoid the mistakes and enjoy a hassle-free move with SouthWest Auto Transport.